Undergraduate Research Symposium

 Here are some important deadlines for abstract and poster submissions:

 All students must prepare an abstract of 100-150 words.
-Student abstracts can be submitted by completing an online application form located here: by March 11th .
+Student abstracts can be submitted by completing an online application form located here, by February 26th, 2014 by 5:00p.m. .

 Your banner should contain a title for your project, the authors, and your college.
 Use the font and color choices provided on the template.
 Do not change the font colors and size from those in the template.
 Do not change the color of the background.
 Do not move or resize the logo.